ProjectEvergreen/greenwood/www/pages/blog/state-of-greenwood-2023.md

 customElements.define('wc-card', Card);
 ```

-> **Note**: In this example, Greenwood will _not_ ship any JS for this page.
+> **Note**: In this example, Greenwood will _not_ ship any JS for this page by default.
 All the HTML is extracted at build / request time from the custom element. 💯

 ### Web APIs Standardization

-In the [v0.28.0 release](/blog/release-0.28.0/), Greenwood made Node 18 the minimum version in particular to make use of the native Fetch API and its many companion APIs like [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL), [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request), and [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response), just to name a few.
-Greenwood has fully embraced this movement to adopting Web APIs on the server side not only throughout its code base, but basing entire user facing APIs around these standards as well.
+In the [v0.28.0 release](/blog/release-0.28.0/), Greenwood made Node 18 the minimum version, in particular to make use of the native Fetch API and its many companion APIs like [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL), [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request), and [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) just to name a few.
+Greenwood has fully embraced this movement to adopting Web APIs on the server side not only throughout its code base, but basing user facing APIs around these standards as well.
 Why invent an API when we get everything we need from the web, in Node, and all documented by MDN!

-This was especially beneficial to our [Resource Plugin API](/plugins/resource/) as it was already modeling this request / response behavior anyway, and so it was a natural fit to adopt these APIs.
+This was especially beneficial to our [Resource Plugin API](/plugins/resource/) as it was already modeling this request / response behavior anyway albeit in an ad-hoc manner, and so it was a natural fit to adopt these APIs.
 To give an idea of this transformation, here is a before snippet of Greenwood's internal plugin for handling CSS.
 <!-- eslint-disable-next-line no-unused-vars -->
 ```js
 class StandardCssResource extends ResourceInterface {